 Do we feel that she owes us a responsibility to predict the future?
 Should she have known?
 Is that why we’re angry?
 Because she didn’t know, didn’t warn us?
 I haven’t read any smoking gun reports.
 I’ve read nothing other than the fact that Adam Lanza was a social outcast, and that his Mom was seeking a potential group-home situation for him.
 I have yet to read that he threatened his mother or anyone else prior to December 14.

 It was Kanner, back in 1943 who first wrote that parents were possibly to blame for their children’s autism or schizophrenia.
 Interestingly, in his report, he noted that it was lack of warmth from both mothers and fathers, but it was mothers who took the brunt of the blame.
 Several years later the term “refrigerator mother” was coined.
 It was a widely held belief well into the 1970s and 1980s that it was mothers who actually caused autism, schizophrenia and mental illness.

 But this recent event has me wondering if perhaps these “Refrigerator Mother” concepts hadn’t really dissipated, we just got better at hiding them.

 Are we blaming Nancy Lanza?
-Are we mad at her or do we just want to forget about her?
+Do we just want to forget about her?
 Are we afraid we are her?
-And therefore, if we stick our heads in the sand, distance ourselves from even thinking about her, forget about her…then it won’t happen to us.
+And therefore, if we stick our heads in the sand, distance ourselves from even thinking about her, forget about her, then it won’t happen to us.

 I’ve read reports that Adam did not want to see his brother or his father and both had not seen him in years.
 A 20-year-old that doesn’t want to talk to his dad–not very unusual.
 But that makes Nancy Lanza’s world awfully isolating, doesn’t it?
 If she can’t even talk to her co-parent or her other son, or have them in her home.
 If she can’t lean on the two closest members of her family, who can she lean on?